What is Parkinson’s Disease?

 Parkinson’s disease is a neurodegenerative brain disorder that develops slowly but will last a lifetime.
 It is a progressive chronic disease, so its symptoms will only get worse without some type of intervention.
 Parkinson’s is an autoimmune disease that affects the basal ganglia and substantia nigra of the brain.
 Your own immune system is attacking itself.
 This progressive disorder of the nervous system typically affects movement.

 Parkinson’s disease develops gradually, sometimes starting with a barely noticeable tremor in just one hand.
 But while a tremor may be the most well-known sign of Parkinson’s disease, the disorder also commonly causes stiffness or slowing of movement.
-The reason this disease is considered chronic is that there is no medication that will ever cure it.
-However, with appropriate lifestyle changes guided by laboratories that explore the function of the body, the condition can improve.
-Many times, the need for medications is decreased and can possibly be eliminated.

 Common Symptoms of Parkinson’s Disease